Course type: Undergraduate degree

 Animal Behaviour is a specialisation within a Bachelor of Science.
 This specialisation is also available within the 4 year Bachelor of Science (Honours).

-You will learn to appreciate the societal and ethical contexts of conservation biology, animal behaviour and animal welfare and you will receive training in retrieving, analysing and evaluating information relevant to animal behaviour, and communicating this information to a variety of audiences.
+The degree provides you with training in retrieving, analysing and evaluating information relevant to animal behaviour, and communicating this information to a variety of audiences.

 What will I study?